Blog Archive

 Correlation Match: Small Intestine

-Coorelationship means a mutual relationship or connection between 2 things.
-So the correlation for the Heart in the body is the Small Intestine in TCthe M context.
+Correlationship means a mutual relationship or connection between 2 things.
+So the correlation for the Heart in the body is the Small Intestine in the TCM context.

 I have summed up all the foundations for the Heart in the TCM context and hope to discuss with you if you any feedback.
 I love to answer all of your feedback.